Hazardous Material Use

 - Waste Packaging Instructions for (pick-up)

 Use of Select Agents in research operations is infrequent at the University of Michigan.
-However, procedures have been developed jointly by OSEH, Department of Public Safety, the Medical School, and Office of Vice President for Research to assure proper procedures are followed for both biosafety and security: CDC Select Agents and Patriot Act Guidelines are available on the OSEH web site.
+However, procedures have been developed jointly by OSEH, Division of Public Safety and Security, the Medical School, and U-M Office of Research to assure proper procedures are followed for both biosafety and security: CDC Select Agents Guideline is available on the OSEH web site.

 If you work with human source materials you must treat all human blood, blood products, body fluids or tissues as if they are potentially infectious and handle them accordingly.
 All animal research using human source material is conducted using Universal Precautions.
-Hepatitis B vaccination is available at the user department’s expense to all at-risk personnel through M-Works.
-All personnel working with human source material are advised they must attend required Bloodborne Pathogens training offered by OSEH before the animal protocol is approved.
+Hepatitis B vaccination is available at the user department’s expense to all at-risk personnel through Occupational Health Services.
+All personnel working with human source material are advised they must attend required Bloodborne Pathogens training offered by OSEH.
 In addition, each laboratory using human source material is required to complete an Exposure Control Plan and have it available for reference purposes.